trillek-team/trillek-computer/README.md

  - Addresses 0x110000 to 0x112000 are reserved to Devices Enumeration and Communication.
- - At address 0x11**XX**00, were **XX** is the device slot number (to a total of 32 -> 0x20), there is mapped an address block that consists :
+ - At address 0x11**XX**00, were **XX** is the device slot number (to a total of 32 -> 0x20), there is mapped the **Enumeration And Control registers** of device **XX**, that consists :
-   Device Type, Device Builder ID, Device ID, CMD, A, B, C, D, E hardware registers.
+   Device Type, Device SubType, Device ID, Device Vendor ID, CMD, A, B, C, D, E hardware registers.
  - Devices could do **DMA** operations at will, but ONLY one device could do that at same time, and can only transfer 4 bytes every Device Clock (like if the DMA operates in the falling clock flank and the CPU operated in the rising clock flank.)
  - Usually the devices exposes his own ram and&or uses commands.
-The only exception is the most basic graphcis device that uses computer RAM as buffer.
+The only exception is the most basic graphics device that uses computer RAM as buffer.
  - The computer can be expanded to a total 32 devices, not counting integrated devices on motherboard.
 This can be archived by plugin the device boards in the expansion bus.
 Some devices will require a external module attached to